 TIPH observers are patrolling seven days a week, all year around in order to assist in the monitoring obligations in the Hebron Agreement.
 TIPH observers are not authorised to intervene in incidents or disputes but enjoy freedom of movement in the city of Hebron.
 TIPH observers have the right to document their observations with cameras, including taking photos of the IDF, buildings and incidents.
 TIPH observers enjoy diplomatic immunity so they can carry out their tasks.
 They cannot be detained or arrested.

 Report writing is a cornerstone of TIPHs work.
-The reports are not public, but shared with the Israeli and Palestinian authorities and the six contributing countries of TIPH.
+The reports are not public, but shared with the Israeli and Palestinian authorities and the five contributing countries of TIPH.

 TIPH writes incident reports, monthly reports and quarterly reports.
 If TIPH wants to draw the parties and contributing countries’ attention to a certain trend identified or to an event deemed important or serious, TIPH writes specific situation reports or study papers.
 Since 1997 TIPH has written more than 20 000 reports, serving as a witness and archive of the events taking place in the city over the years.